 Customer experience: “Things” create a network.
 This prompts brands to guide customers through every touch point.
 In a connected framework, the content needs to provide guidance, or else, it will fail.

 Only the mobile content marketing approach can allow inbound marketers to catch up with IoT.
 Connected space, portable environment, small screen, and UX bottlenecks disturb mobile internet browsing experience.
 One faces the same set of challenges, along with a few other challenges when he moves to IoT.

 Let’s say you are accessing Google from your desktop computer.
 And you want information on Kate Upton.

 You type two search queries one after the other.
 The first query is “Kate Upton birthday.”
 The second query is “Kate Upton partner.”
 Both queries are independent.
 In the case of voice search, one search query can be the continuation of the other.
 If the first query is “When was Kate Upton born,” the second query can be “Does she have a boyfriend.”

 Note “She” is a referring-back expression that connects phrases.
 There’s a takeaway for content marketers here.
 They should create content as answers to not just one search query, but a series of related queries.
 It’s easier said than done.
 Anticipating the queries requires foresight and creating content around them requires creative prowess.

-How can the mobile-first strategy function as a leverage here?
+How can the mobile content marketing strategy function as a leverage here?

-Desktop-esque search leads to a loss-loss situation for a webpage and visitors.
+The desktop search leads to a loss-loss situation for a website and visitors.
 Miguel Salcido pointed it out.
 A visitor who lands on a page goes back to the SERP for the next search.
 This way, the ranking of the page drops for the query he used.